 Breast Fat Transfer

 Breast fat transfer is the transfer of the fat from the patient’s body to the breast.

 Every adult woman can have breast fat transfer.
-However, this intervention will be more possible for patients with excess fat in their body.
-Fat tissue taken from the body and applied to the breast will also provide thinning in the body.
-This intervention also means liposuction for women with excess fat.
+However, this procedure is more suitable for patients with excess fat in their body.
+Fat tissue is taken from the body with liposuction and applied to the breast will also provide thinning in the body.
+This procedure also means liposuction for women with excess fat.

 After the intervention, there will also be a serious thinning of the fat-drawn area.

 The patient can take a shower about 3 days after the operation and return to the daily life after discharge.
 The patient may return to work after about 3-5 days of rest.
 Heavy activities and exercises are allowed after 1 month.

 The retention time of the injected oils varies from person to person.
 As this is a type of grafting process, some of the transferred cells continue to live in the transferred region.
 Thus, approximately 40-50% will be permanent.